Skip to content

 • Assessing how well emails were received on other platforms.

-• Gauging how mobile-friendly and effective the app's UX design was.
+• Gauging how mobile-friendly and effective the app's design was.

 • Toying with customization options, like color themes and swipe actions.